davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 same machine with an average internal overhead of 0.000172 seconds (~170 microseconds) using local networking (localhost).

-On different equipment the overhead in seconds will vary inveresely with the sum of the CPU speed in GHz and the number of threads.
+On different equipment the overhead in seconds will vary inversely with the sum of the CPU speed in GHz and the number of threads.
+A 1U uniprocessor has happily delivered 10,000 TPS.

-The maximum capacity will be different.
-It will vary with the size of the biggest bottleneck in the system, which on the test system was CPU, followed by one or more of bus, main memory and localhost networking.
+The maximum capacity of the system under test will vary with the size of the biggest bottleneck in the system, which on the test system was CPU, followed by one or more of bus, main memory and localhost networking.